LorenzDuremdes/Second-Brain/psychological trauma.md

 		1. when adults or children are too skittish or shut down to derive comfort from [[human]] beings, relationships with other mammals can help

 ### [[microsociology]]
+1. how are adverse experiences interrelated?^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
+176]
+	1. People typically don’t grow up in a household where one brother is in prison but everything else is fine.
+They don’t live in families where their mother is regularly beaten but life is otherwise hunky-dory
-1. psychological trauma → eye contact^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
+2. psychological trauma → eye contact^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 125]
 	1. to former usually finds it difficult to initiate/maintain the latter
-2. what does Bessel van der Kolk think about the following answers to the question "*who provides you with emotional and practical support?*"
+3. what does Bessel van der Kolk think about the following answers to the question "*who provides you with emotional and practical support?*"

 	**A**: “my dog” or “my therapist”—or “nobody.”
 	1. surprising (why?)^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 168]